-22. Academic Probation.
-If a student fails a test, he will be placed on academic probation and re-trained by an SGL before taking a retest.
-The 1SG/Branch Chief will refer students who fail the re-test to the Commandant for academic dismissal consideration.
+a.
+If a student fails a test, he/she will be placed on academic probation and re-trained before taking a retest.
+The SGL will refer students who fail the re-test to the Company 1SG for academic dismissal consideration.
 Students awaiting a decision on an academic dismissal action will remain in the class and participate fully in all training events.
-If a student's conduct or demeanor is disruptive to the other students, immediate removal is permissible if approved by the commandant designated representative or RTI equivalent.
+If a student's conduct or demeanor is disruptive to the other students, immediate removal is permissible if approved by the commandant, designated representative or RTI equivalent.
 A student will not be removed from academic probation until they pass the test in question.
-Any student suspected of cheating will be recommended to the 1SG/Branch Chief for an honor violation dismissal from the course.
+Any student suspected of cheating will be recommended to the Company 1SG for an honor violation dismissal from the course.

-23. Counseling.
+18. Counseling.
 At a minimum the following counseling sessions will be conducted: Reception and integration, Mid- Course, Leadership, and End of Course counseling.
 The SGL will complete a counseling form, DA Form 4856, for every student formally counseled.
 All counseling sessions will be conducted IAW FM 6-22.
 The End of Course counseling will cover overall performance for the course, contain a developmental action plan, and be the basis for comments on the DA Form 1059.